add2cal/docs/src/api/events.md

   "recurrence_count": 10, // example: repeat 10 times
   "recurrence_weekstart": "MO", // example for Monday
   "layout": "id-of-a-style-template", // take the id from the url in the application or the response when creating one via API
-  "landingpage": "id-of-a-landingpage-template", // take the id from the url in the application or the response when creating one via API
+  "landingpage": "id-of-a-landing-page-template", // take the id from the url in the application or the response when creating one via API
   "iCalFileName": "overriding the ics file name", "rsvp": true,
   "rsvp_block": "id-of-an-rsvp-block", // take the id from the url in the application or the response when creating one via API